Frequently Asked Questions about Interventional Radiology

 After the study is completed, we will bring you back to the recovery room.
 You may need pressure on the area where the catheter or needle was placed, in order to prevent a large bruise or hematoma from forming.
 You may be asked to remain in a particular position (flat or on a pillow for example) for a specific time after the procedure as well.
 Once the effects of the sedative medications have worn off, you will be able to drink clear liquids, and then eat a meal.
 If you are being admitted for an overnight stay, you will be transferred to your room.
 If you are going home, you will remain in the recovery room for up to eight hours, then discharged to home with written and oral instructions.
 We will provide phone numbers for 24-hour-a-day access to an interventional radiologist should you have any questions.
 If you are being sedated, you will be unable to drive yourself home, so please make arrangements for a ride home.

-How will I get the results of the exam?
+How and when will I get the results of the exam?

 Will I have access to my health information online?

 Yes.
 MyLifespan is your window into your electronic health record.
 It is part of LifeChart, Lifespan’s electronic health record system, which allows us to create and maintain a single record for each of our patients.
 Whether you have visited one of our outpatient clinics, labs, ambulatory centers or hospitals, a single integrated record charts the care you received and your health condition.
 Information from all of your Lifespan health care providers is available in that record.